microsoft/PowerApps-TestEngine/src/docs/content/learning/business-path/04-optimizing-it-processes.md

 ## Conclusion

 Optimizing IT processes with low-code automated testing involves extending and integrating existing DevOps investments, managing risk and compliance, and adopting a holistic approach to the Plan, Build, Test, Deploy, and Monitor lifecycle.
 By leveraging Source Control integration, robust data policies, and continuous deployment practices, organizations can ensure that their low-code solutions are efficient, secure, and aligned with business goals.
 This enables IT teams to drive innovation, enhance agility, and deliver high-quality solutions that meet the evolving needs of the business.

-<a href="/powerfuldev-testing/learning/business-path/05-understanding-the-high-level-approvals-process" class="btn btn--primary">Understanding the High-Level Approvals Process</a>